Frequently Asked Questions

 Cooper Union students are responsible for living and miscellaneous expenses.
 Please click here to access our Budget Guide, which provides a more detailed description and estimate of these additional expenses.

 The Cooper Union offers a variety of clubs and organizations to its students including: Literary and Performance Groups; Greek Organizations; Professional and Honor Societies; Recreational Sports; Religious Clubs; and Ethnic Organizations.
 In addition, The Cooper Union Athletic Program offers Varsity sports in Women’s and Men’s Basketball; Women’s and Men’s Volleyball; Women’s and Men’s Tennis; Soccer; and Cross Country.
 Please visit our Student Services Web site for more information.

 The Center for Career Development offers effective programs and resources to an array of populations associated with The Cooper Union community, including students, employers, alumni, faculty and staff.
 The Center encourages creative partnerships and practical resource sharing within the Institution and with complementary external organizations.

 To learn more about the Career Center, including staff and location details as well as how we assist students seeking jobs, internship opportunities and graduate school please click here.

 If you have specific questions, you can e-mail us at email@example.com or call our office between the hours of 9:00 a.m. - 5:00 p.m.
 Eastern Time at 212-353-4120.

 Prospective students who wish to join the Office of Admission's mailing list may click here to submit our online inquiry card.

-The admissions office is located at 30 Cooper Square, New York, New York 10003.
+The Office of Admissions is located at 30 Cooper Square, 3rd Floor, New York, New York 10003.